B of A Securities Maintains NVIDIA (NVDA) Buy Recommendation

 Geode Capital Management holds 46,056K shares representing 1.86% ownership of the company.
 In it's prior filing, the firm reported owning 45,789K shares, representing an increase of 0.58%.
 The firm increased its portfolio allocation in NVDA by 76.82% over the last quarter.

-Invesco Qqq Trust, Series 1 holds 32,817K shares representing 1.33% ownership of the company.
-In it's prior filing, the firm reported owning 31,015K shares, representing an increase of 5.49%.
-The firm increased its portfolio allocation in NVDA by 29.48% over the last quarter.
+Invesco Qqq Trust, Series 1 holds 32,476K shares representing 1.31% ownership of the company.
+In it's prior filing, the firm reported owning 32,817K shares, representing a decrease of 1.05%.
+The firm increased its portfolio allocation in NVDA by 58.65% over the last quarter.

 NVIDIA Background Information